 Paul Herrick is a New York attorney and a 30-year resident of Mount Vernon.
 His three children attended the Pennington Elementary School from 1998 through 2010.

 Paul has volunteered countless hours in support of local community organizations: having coached boys and girls youth sports for over 12 years and having served as the first President of the Mount Vernon Educational Foundation, Inc. from 2004-2008 and as its Treasurer since 2008.

 Charmaine Fearon, is an attorney who has worked with large financial institutions for over 20 years on negotiating contracts and implementing regulatory changes.

 As a former Mount Vernon School Board Trustee and volunteer member on the school district’s Audit Committee, Charmaine has been an advocate for improving the lives of students in the school district and recognizes the essential role of the Foundation in meeting needs not met by taxpayer dollars.

 Darcy is a retired senior business executive with over 30 years of management experience.
 She and her husband, Rick Powers moved to Mount Vernon in 2009.
 Darcy is a co-founder of Mount Vernon Star Scholars and has been mentoring MV high school students for 9 years.

 Witnessing first-hand the rapid progress of her students inspired Darcy to pursue a position on the school board.
-She is currently in the final year of her second three-year term and is President of the School Board.
+She served six years as School Board Trustee.
 Darcy holds a BA from NYU (Magna Cum Laude) and an MA from The Graduate Center, CUNY.